Trumpism: Background and context

 Some political scientists have attempted to explain support for Trumpism from a societal perspective and in the broader context of a wave of right-wing populism that came to prominence in the 2010s, underpinning Brexit and Trump's 2016 election.
 Theories cited by scholars include the "left behind" thesis that posits that the rise of right-wing populism in the West finds its roots in individuals or communities that feel that they have been neglected by the development of society and political decision-makers.
 Trends of globalization and deindustrialization have been identified by scholars as having contributed to economic and social deprivation that underpins this theorized phenomenon.
 (Note: Examples of what has been termed "left behind places" include La France périphérique (peripheral France), abgehängte Regionen (suspended regions) in Germany, Aree Interne (inner areas) in Italy, Krimpgebieden [nl] (shrinkage areas) in the Netherlands, la España vaciada [es] (the hollowed out Spain), and the Rust Belt in the United States.)

 Some American scholars characterize the left behind thesis as a growing divergence between so-called "brain hubs" and "superstar cities" at one extreme and former manufacturing cities that have lost jobs and residents at the other.
 Others characterize the problem as being a divergence between regions that have enjoyed the benefits of globalization and technological advance and those that have borne the brunt of disruptive impacts related to these phenomena.
 A contested characterization of the left behind thesis is as a cultural backlash to long-term structural changes in gender equality, urban growth, education, immigration, economic instability, and terrorist attacks.
 The left behind theory has been supported and disputed by scholars and empirical research.

 Eric Kaufmann's Whiteshift (Note: Kaufmann defines Whiteshift as "a process by which white majorities absorb an admixture of different peoples through intermarriage, but remain oriented around existing myths of descent, symbols and traditions".) describes a Western societal trend in the 21st century that he says is perceived to be eroding white ethnic identity.
 (Note: Kaufmann characterized this as "a set of myths and symbols to which people are attached" similar to other ethnic identities.
 According to Kaufmann, this demographic process is inevitable even without immigration due to the rates of intermarriage occurring in many Western countries.)
 He argues that Whiteshift and a progressive trope celebrating the projected demise of white majorities have been responsible for much of the reactionary populism since 2015.
-Kaufmann's thesis has received mixed reviews, with Kenan Malik criticising Whiteshift for omitting social context that he asserts is key to understanding politics.
+Kaufmann's thesis was criticised by Kenan Malik for omitting social context that Malik asserts is key to understanding politics.